carn181/riscv-lsp/README.md

 # RISC-V LSP
-This is project to learn about LSP's and support getting LSP features when writing RISC-V code on linux x86 systems Work In Progress.
+This is a project to learn about LSP's and implement support for LSP features when writing RISC-V code on linux x86 systems
+Work In Progress.

 ## Guide